UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-12-team02-streetviewseg.md

 ---
 layout: post
 comments: true
-title: Post Template
+title: "Project Track: Project 8 - Streetview Semantic Segmentation"
-author: UCLAdeepvision
+author: "Team02"
-date: 2024-01-01
+date: 2025-12-12
 ---

-> This block is a brief introduction of your project.
-You can put your abstract here or any headers you want the readers to know.
+> In this project, we'll delve into the topic of developing model and applying semantic segmentations on fine-grained urban structures based on pretrained Segformer model.
+We will explore techniques to enhance the model performance

 <!--more-->